The Walt Disney Company: 1967–1984: Roy O. Disney's leadership and death, Walt Disney World, animation industry decline, and Touchstone Pictures

 (left to right) Disneyland's Sleeping Beauty Castle, Magic Kingdom's Cinderella Castle, and Epcot's Spaceship Earth are each park's main icon.

 As profits started to decline, on October 1, 1982, Epcot, then known as EPCOT Center, opened as the second theme park in Walt Disney World, with around 10,000 people in attendance during the opening.
 The park cost over $900 million to construct, and consisted of the Future World pavilion and World Showcase representing Mexico, China, Germany, Italy, America, Japan, France, the UK, and Canada; Morocco and Norway were added in 1984 and 1988, respectively.
 The animation industry continued to decline and 69% of the company's profits were from its theme parks; in 1982, there were 12 million visitors to Walt Disney World, a figure that declined by 5% the following June.
 On July 9, 1982, Disney released Tron, one of the first films to extensively use computer-generated imagery (CGI).
 It was a big influence on other CGI movies, though it received mixed reviews.
 In 1982, the company lost $27 million.

-On April 15, 1983, Disney's first park outside the US, Tokyo Disneyland, opened in Urayasu.
-Costing around $1.4 billion, construction started in 1979 when Disney and The Oriental Land Company agreed to build a park together.
+On April 15, 1983, Disney's first park outside the U.S., Tokyo Disneyland, opened in Urayasu.
+Costing around $1.4 billion, construction started in 1979 when Disney and the Oriental Land Company agreed to build a park together.
 Within its first ten years, the park had over 140 million visitors.
 After an investment of $100 million, on April 18, Disney started a pay-to-watch cable television channel called Disney Channel, a 16-hours-a-day service showing Disney films, twelve programs, and two magazines shows for adults.
 Although it was expected to do well, the company lost $48 million after its first year, with around 916,000 subscribers.

 In 1983, Walt's son-in-law Ron W. Miller, who had been president since 1978, became its CEO, and Raymond Watson became chairman.
-Miller wanted the studio to produce more content for mature audiences, and Disney founded film distribution label Touchstone Pictures to produce movies geared toward adults and teenagers in 1984.
+Miller wanted the studio to produce more content for mature audiences, and Disney founded film distribution label Touchstone Pictures to produce films geared toward adults and teenagers in 1984.
 Splash (1984) was the first film released under the label, and a much-needed success, grossing over $6 million in its first week.
 Disney's first R-rated film Down and Out in Beverly Hills (1986) was released and was another hit, grossing $62 million.
 The following year, Disney's first PG-13 rated film Adventures in Babysitting was released.
 In 1984, Saul Steinberg attempted to buy out the company, holding 11% of the stocks.
 He offered to buy 49% for $1.3 billion or the entire company for $2.75 billion.
 Disney, which had less than $10 million, rejected Steinberg's offer and offered to buy all of his stock for $326 million.
 Steinberg agreed, and Disney paid it all with part of a $1.3 billion bank loan, putting the company $866 million in debt.